Harinder Ghatora BSc (Hons), Reg.MBACP

 Reduced fees are available for students and/or those on low income.

-I offer daytime and evening appointments Monday to Thursday and have availability on Sunday afternoons.
+I offer daytime and evening appointments Monday to Thursday.
+I am currently working solely online using Zoom.